Level of education

 Description

-This modeling course aims to introduce modern material modeling methods that can be used to study separative chemistry and complex media.
+This modeling course aims to introduce modern methods of modeling matter that can be used to study separative chemistry and complex environments.
 The idea is to present the different scales of description used to describe chemistry, from molecular simulations to thermodynamic models such as those used in chemical engineering.
-Particular interest is shown in statistical thermodynamics, which provides a link between these scales of description.
+Particular interest is shown in statistical thermodynamics, which allows these scales of description to be linked.

 CM: 12 H